alexanderthclark/Stats1101/book/thehistogram.md

 This can be translated into any number of slightly different histograms, depending on how the class intervals are chosen.
 Let's start with intervals of one-unit width, centered at every whole number.

-Histograms reveal the shape of the distribution, and sometimes interesting irregularities.
+Histograms reveal the shape of the distribution, and sometimes interesting irregularities, like in {cite}`freedman2007statistics` Review Exercise 11 and in the following example.

 ### Example: Sleuthing out Fraud